TREATMENT AT THE VET

 If you believe that your dog has contracted a parasitic worm, your veterinarian can treat the worm infestation effectively and safely.
 A vet can run a series of tests including a physical exam, a fecal smear, and a fecal centrifugation (flotation) test in order to determine the species of worm living inside your dog.
 After it has been confirmed that your dog does in fact have a parasite and the species has been identified, the vet can recommend and administer medications and specific regimes to follow in order to eradicate the worms.

-Fecal centrifugation is a process that seperates parasites and other objects in feces based on their different densities.
+Fecal centrifugation is a process that separates parasites and other objects in feces based on their different densities.
 This test should be performed by your veterinarian at least four times a year during your puppy’s first year of life, and then performed at least two times per year every year after (Companion Animal Parasite Council, 2018).
+To learn more about how this test works, check out our blog, “What in the World is Fecal Centrifugation?”

 This is perhaps the easiest test and is performed by smearing a stool sample onto a microscope slide, and then examining the sample under a microscope.